jaimebv/EDF-Port-FreeRTOS/README.md

 #endif

 ```
-*⚠️ Limitations: Current implementation has been considered for periodic tasks only and assumes tasks with implicit deadlines (deadline equals to task period).*
+*⚠️ Limitations: Current implementation has been considered for periodic tasks only and assumes tasks with implicit deadlines (deadline equals task period).*

-This are the steps we will follow:
+These are the steps we will follow: